Learn how to pick the right school fundraiser brochure for your group

 1. Know Your Economic Conditions

 If you’re familiar with the socioeconomic conditions of your immediate area, price may be a good indicator.
 For instance, you may want to consider a lower priced brochure if the average income of your area is lower than average.
 You would probably not want to sell $25 school mugs or a jewelry brochure with an average price of $20 in a lower income area no matter how much you think people will like your product idea.
-In this case you may be better off selling items that cost $10, like our Great Gifts brochure.
+In this case you may be better off selling items that cost $10, like our Holiday Time Traditions brochure.

 2. Research Prior Fundraising History